 This interdisciplinary course combining the fields of history, sociology, urban studies and urban ethnography examines Shanghai, China’s most modern and dynamic city since the 19th century, through the lens of its nighttime leisure pursuits.
 It explores how the city’s nightlife has contributed to its identity and image as a global cosmopolitan metropolis.

-This major prepares students for careers in business, public service, media, and culture as well as for further study to pursue careers in academia, law and other professions, with a foundational knowledge of China’s global role.
+This major prepares students for careers in business, public service, media, culture and other areas as well as for further study to pursue careers in academia, law and other professions, with a foundational knowledge of China’s global role.